Matty Pearson: Barnsley

 Despite saying he would stay at Accrington Stanley for the 2017–18 season, Pearson signed for Barnsley, signing a three-year contract on 4 August 2017.
 Although the move was an undisclosed fee, it was reported the transfer fee was in the region of £500,000.

 Pearson made his Barnsley debut, where he started the whole game, in a 4–3 win over Morecambe on 8 August 2017.
 Seven days later on 15 August 2017, he scored his first goal for Barnsley in a 2–1 win against Nottingham Forest.
 Since then, Pearson found himself in and out of the first team, due to strong competitions and played in the left-back position as a result.
 This also combined with his own injury concern.

 Luton Town

 Pearson signed for newly promoted League One club Luton Town on 26 June 2018 on a three-year contract for an undisclosed fee.

 Huddersfield Town

 Pearson agreed to sign for fellow Championship club Huddersfield Town on 20 May 2021 on a three-year contract, with the option of a further year, effective from 1 July.
-He scored his first goal for Huddersfield in a 5-1 defeat to Fulham on 14 August 2021.
+He scored his first goal for Huddersfield in a 5–1 defeat to Fulham on 14 August 2021.

+Pearson was released by the club upon the expiration of his contract at the end of the 2024–25 season.

+Doncaster Rovers

+On 12 June 2025, Pearson agreed to join newly promoted League One side Doncaster Rovers on a two-year deal.